The Bell Pool Villa Resort Phuket - ฿-1 (7 Night Phuket Sandbox Hotel)

-예약 요청에 넣을 직접 접촉 와 The Bell Pool Villa Resort Phuket 우선 순위 정 방식으로, 그리고 The Bell Pool Villa Resort Phuket 당신의 것입니다 직접 수집 지불.
+Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de The Bell Pool Villa Resort Phuket The Bell Pool Villa Resort Phuket zal de betaling rechtstreeks van u innen.

 Cancellation Policy: Cxl > 48h before arrival: no charge, full refund. - Cxl < 48h before arrival: full charge, no refund.